NicolasChoukroun/Kryptofranc/bitcoin/doc/developer-notes.md

   - Upstream at https://github.com/google/leveldb ; Maintained by Google, but
     open important PRs to Core to avoid delay.
-  - **Note**: Follow the instructions in [Upgrading LevelDB](#upgrading-leveldb) when merging upstream changes to the LevelDB subtree.
+  - **Note**: Follow the instructions in [Upgrading LevelDB](#upgrading-leveldb) when merging upstream changes to the leveldb subtree.

 - src/libsecp256k1
-  - Upstream at https://github.com/bitcoin-core/secp256k1/ ; actively maintained by Core contributors.
+  - Upstream at https://github.com/bitcoin-core/secp256k1/ ; actively maintaned by Core contributors.

 - src/crypto/ctaes
   - Upstream at https://github.com/bitcoin-core/ctaes ; actively maintained by Core contributors.